-- Use the grant to further the applicant’s mandate as outlined in its constitutional documents.
+- Use the grant to further the applicant’s mandate.

 - Demonstrate sound board and financial governance practices.
 Examples of unsound governance practices could include having a board member also in a paid staff role within the organization, lack of financial controls/review.

 - Demonstrate initiative and success in generating diverse sources of funding.

 - Submit application and required documents by the deadline.